Laval Rouge et Or: Football

 The Laval Rouge et Or football team began its first regular season in 1996 and has quickly become one of the most successful programs in U Sports history.
-The Rouge et Or have won a record ten Vanier Cup championships and their most recent victory occurred at the 54th Vanier Cup in 2018.
+The Rouge et Or have won a record twelve Vanier Cup championships and their most recent victory occurred at the 59th Vanier Cup in 2024.
 They are also the only program to have played in four straight Vanier Cups.
-The team has also won the Dunsmore Cup 14 times since 1999, demonstrating their historical dominance in their conference.
-They are the only Canadian University team in U Sports that returns 1 million dollars to its Institution of Learning the University of Laval.
+The team has also won the Dunsmore Cup 15 times since 1999, demonstrating their historical dominance in their conference.